chingdrop/echo-chamber-web/JOURNEY.md

 ## To Do List
+- [ ] Add documentation on how to get past the CSRF token check in Postman
+	- [ ] Put the documentation in the git repo and the postman workspace

 ### Infrastructure
 - [ ] Determine if the current docker-compose setup is best for running both Django and Angular projects